RKI027/ffxiv-huntmaps-maker/README.md

 From there, you can call the same methods. `MapAnnotator.annotate_map` will instead preview the output directly in the notebook rather than opening `Paint`.

+## Blending

+See [this](https://github.com/RKI027/ffxiv-huntmaps/blob/master/Blended/README.md) for information about preparation for blending.

 ## Reference

 Information on commands, their function and use is available through the tool.